ajitsarkaar/academic-kickstart/content/post/cv/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "ECE4554/5554: Computer Vision"
-summary: "Teaching Assistant for the graduate course ECE4554/5554 Computer Vision with over 160 students.
-Helping and evaluating students with course assignments in Python and OpenCV"
+summary: "I was a Teaching Assistant for the graduate course ECE4554/5554 Computer Vision with over 160 students.
+I help and evaluated students with core concepts and course assignments in Python and OpenCV during the Fall semester."
 authors: []
 tags: []
 categories: []